PufferFinance/PufferPool/docs/PufferProtocol.md

 * Caller must provide a valid public key that is not currently registered with the protocol
 * Caller must submit valid RAVE evidence if using SGX or other TEE
 * Caller must provide valid ETH bond amount (1 ETH with SGX or other TEE, otherwise 2 ETH)
-* Caller must provide number of months desired to operate validator node, along with corresponding amount of ETH to cover smoothing commitment
+* Caller must provide number of months desired to operate validator, along with corresponding amount of ETH to cover smoothing commitment

 #### `provisionNode`